an678-mhg/test-fe-interview-ecom/README.md

 A full-featured e-commerce application built with React, TypeScript, Vite, and Zustand.
 This project demonstrates modern web development practices including state management, authentication, infinite scroll, and form validation.

-> **⚠️ Important Note**: This application uses a **local-first cart implementation** due to reliability issues with the DummyJSON Cart API.
-Cart state is managed entirely in the client using Zustand with localStorage persistence.
-See [Known Limitations & Design Decisions](#-known-limitations--design-decisions) for details.
+> **⚠️ Important Note**: This application uses a **local-first cart implementation** due to critical reliability issues with the DummyJSON Cart API (updates don't persist, cart IDs return 404, inconsistent responses).
+Cart state is managed entirely client-side using Zustand with localStorage persistence for 100% reliability.
+See [Known Limitations & Design Decisions](#-known-limitations--design-decisions) for detailed examples and explanation.

 ## 🚀 Quick Start